 I am a scholar, critic and independent curator based in Los Angeles, California.
 I write about sexual politics, art and sports — sometimes all at once.
-Like many, at the moment I am thinking about sexual harassment in the workplace.
+My recent work is centered on sexual harassment.

 Campus Sex/Campus Security (Semiotext(e), 2015) describes the psychic life of the campus as it swings between sexed and raced anxieties about exposure, vulnerability and risk.
 It is informed by anti-sexual harassment/sexual violence policy, discourse about Title IX and federal compliance, and by a series of cases of police brutality directed at campus protesters and students and faculty of color.
 Reviewed by Melissa Gira Grant in Bookforum.